-Now, imagine throwing migraines in on top of that.
-Because, no—they aren’t confined to those who’ve crossed the line into adulthood.
+Now, imagine throwing migraine in on top of that.
+Because, no—it isn't confined to those who’ve crossed the line into adulthood.
 Around 8% of children experience migraine attacks.
 We spoke to four women who started getting them as children.
 Here’s a small glimpse into their experience.

-At just five years old, Christina Miglino experienced her first migraine.
+At just five years old, Christina Miglino experienced her first migraine attack.
 When she told her mom about them, her mom was heartbroken.